-Yellowjacket colonies usually last into the late fall in Texas, leaving more opportunity for unpleasant interaction with humans and thus giving them a nasty reputation.
+Texas yellowjacket colonies usually last into the late fall in Texas, leaving more opportunity for unpleasant interaction with humans and thus giving them a nasty reputation.
 Avoidance is the best policy in most situations if you don’t want to tackle yellowjacket removal in Dallas on your own.
-Yellowjackets foraging away from their nests are seldom aggressive and usually will not sting unless provoked or they feel their nest is being threatened.
+While foraging away from their nests they are seldom aggressive and usually will not sting unless provoked or they feel their nest is being threatened.
 Resist the urge to “swat” and simply move carefully away.
-If you want to be more deliberate in yellowjacket removal in Dallas, what steps should you take?
+If you want to be more deliberate in removal, what steps should you take?

-2. Spray a dilute solution of ammonia and water (6 oz of ammonia/gallon water) in and around trash cans and on tables to help with yellowjacket removal in Dallas.
+2. To help get rid of yellowjackets, spray a dilute solution of ammonia and water (6 oz of ammonia/gallon water) in and around trash cans and on tables.
 Use household ammonia, not Clorox (bleach).

-3. Although only of marginal benefit, set traps for yellowjacket removal in Dallas.
-There are traps available that can catch impressive numbers of yellowjackets, however they must be properly baited and positioned around the outer perimeter of the area you wish to protect.
+3. Although only of marginal benefit, set traps for yellowjackets.
+There are traps available that can catch impressive numbers, however they must be properly baited and positioned around the outer perimeter of the area you wish to protect.

 As with hornets, yellowjackets are extremely aggressive when the nest is disturbed.
-You may want to leave yellowjacket removal in Dallas to the professionals.
+You may want to leave Texas yellowjacket removal to the professionals.